Sorry! We Meant To Say Lower Serotonin.

 Regular snacks throughout the day – made up of a combination of some of the above sources of protein and carbohydrate, in varying ratios depending on individual metabolic needs – has been shown to help to achieve this.

-I’m not a doctor, scientist or nutritionist, and I know that the relationship between mood and serotonin, is not always entirely black and white.
+I’m not a doctor, therapist, or nutritionist, and I know that the relationship between mood and serotonin, is not always entirely black and white.
 But if it makes sense that protection from the disorders of the mind, is brought about by improvements in the functioning of overall thyroid metabolism, and from an increase in the provision of metabolic energy and reduction in systemic inflammation, then it also makes sense that mental stability will be enhanced by less (not more) exposure to serotonin.

-Some things which can also help protect against serotonin, and generally lower stress and improve metabolism (and which have been successful in the treatment of mood related issues), include cyproheptadine, methylene blue, thyroid hormone, pregnenolone, progesterone, aspirin, glycine, theanine, caffeine and coffee, salt and sugar, niacinamide, and others pro-metabolic things.
+Some things which can also help protect against serotonin, and generally lower stress and improve metabolism (and which have been successful in the treatment of mood related issues), include cyproheptadine, methylene blue, thyroid hormone, pregnenolone, progesterone, aspirin, glycine, theanine, caffeine and coffee, salt and magnesium, sugar, niacinamide, and other pro-metabolic things.

 “…cyprohepradine is effective in prevention of depression, anxiety, hallucination, aggressive behaviors, emotional withdrawal, poor rapport, poor impulse control, active social avoidance, suicidal ideation, and improved sleep quality…” (Dabaghzadeh F, et al., 2013)